Victim of a data breach? This is what you can do

 A claim for compensation is assessed by a civil court.
 The Dutch DPA does not play a role in this.
 The Dutch DPA cannot give you information or advice on assessing the damage and on the amount of the compensation.

-Tip off the Dutch DPA about a data breach
+Tip off the Dutch DPA about the data breach

-Do you suspect that there has been a data breach at a specific organisation?
+Do you suspect that there has been a data breach at a certain organisation?
 Then you can submit a data breach tip-off to the Dutch DPA about this possible data breach.
-However, first it is important that you inform the organisation itself about the possible data breach.
+But first it is important that you inform the organisation itself of the possible data breach.

-An organisation will only be able to do something about a data breach if it knows that there is a data breach.
+An organisation will only be able to do something about a data breach if the organisation knows that there is one.
 And only after the organisation has become aware of the data breach can the organisation be obliged to report the data breach to the Dutch DPA and to the victims.

-This is how you prevent a data breach
+This is how you keep a grip on your data

-Organisations are responsible for the proper protection of your personal data.
-Nevertheless, a data breach may happen to every organisation.
-For example, as a result of a human error.
+Organisations are responsible for the proper security of your personal data.
+All the same, a data breach can happen to every organisation.
+Due to a human error, for example.
 Fortunately, there are also things that you can do yourself to prevent (as much as possible) your data becoming public knowledge in the event of a data breach.
 This is what you can do:

-- Do not use the same password everywhere.
+- Use a different password everywhere.
 You can use a password manager for this purpose.
-A password manager stores and protects your passwords and can also create strong passwords for you.
+A password manager keeps your passwords and can also create strong passwords for you.

-- Pay attention to who is asking for your data and how this is done.
-Be in control of your data yourself.
+- Pay proper attention to who is asking for your data and how this is done.
+Be in control of your data.
 Does a company, for example, ask for data that it does not need for providing a service to you?
-Do not give your data then.
+Then do not provide your data.

 - Use your privacy rights.
 Ask organisations, for example, to erase certain data of you.
+If you no longer use an account for a webshop, for example.
 The fewer data organisations have of you, the less risk you run.